 Funding: Varies by project.

-Eligibility: Low-income veterans.
+Eligibility: Low-income veterans are eligible.

 Rebuilding Together